-Much of the music created during the decades-long cold war reflected the anxieties and absurdity of the time.
-Below is a list of some of the songs created during the Cold War which reflect the constant anxiety of potential nuclear holocaust that could strike at any time with the push of a button.
+Much of the music created during the decades-long Cold War reflected the anxieties and absurdity of the time.
+Below is a list of some of the songs created during the Cold War that reflect the constant anxiety of potential nuclear holocaust that could strike at any time with the push of a button.

 If you have any other songs about the Cold War that should be added to my list, please let me know in the comments below.
 Thanks for reading!

 - "Games Without Frontiers" by Peter Gabriel

 - "Jesus Jones" by Right Here Right Now

 - "Give Peace a Chance" by John Lennon and Yoko Ono